Last Update: 11/15/19

 Whether you decide to negotiate your accident claim for yourself or to hire a personal injury attorney to help you with your accident case, you will need to gather and organize the documentation needed to prosecute your case.
 A well-documented claim is going to get more respect from an insurance adjuster or defense lawyer – and may result in a higher settlement for you.

 We’ve discussed how documents and conversations become evidence in past posts.
 There is also our free e-book with tips for filing a Florida accident claim without hiring a lawyer.
 (You can find a link to our ebook in the right sidebar.)

 In this article, we cover some of the practicalities and steps you have to take to gather evidence, so you have it ready either for your settlement conference or meeting with your lawyer.

-Your Accident File and Chronologies: Organizing Your Claim
+Your Personal Injury File and Chronologies: Organizing Your Claim

 You need something to keep everything that concerns your claim.
 Whether it be for a car accident or a slip and fall in Florida, the paperwork can be surprisingly voluminous.
 It is advised that you create a filing system for your accident file with all your claim documentation.